Chinese FM visits Tokyo, with Biden and Sino-Japanese ties topping agenda

+Japanese Foreign Minister Toshimitsu Motegi and his Chinese counterpart, Wang Yi, on Tuesday agreed to restart business travel between the two countries later in November, after months of discussions on reopening the routes amid the ongoing coronavirus pandemic.

-Chinese Foreign Minister Wang Yi’s much-vaunted visit to Japan this week underscores two of the global power’s key goals: reaffirming diplomatic ties with a new Japanese administration, and gauging Tokyo’s attitude toward bilateral issues and cooperation with the U.S. after President-elect Joe Biden is sworn in next January.
+The agreement came at the start of a much-vaunted, two-day visit to Japan by Wang, who was hoping to accomplish two key goals for China: reaffirming diplomatic ties with a new Japanese administration and gauging Tokyo’s attitude toward bilateral issues and cooperation with the U.S. after President-elect Joe Biden is sworn in next January.

-The Chinese foreign minister arrived Tuesday and was set to meet his counterpart, Toshimitsu Motegi, in the evening to discuss economic cooperation, national and maritime security and cultural and human exchanges, according to the Japanese Foreign Ministry.
+The Chinese foreign minister arrived earlier Tuesday and was set to discuss economic cooperation, national and maritime security and cultural and human exchanges with Motegi later in the evening.

 On Wednesday, Wang was expected to meet Prime Minister Yoshihide Suga and powerful Liberal Democratic Party Secretary-General Toshihiro Nikai, who has deep connections with Beijing and is seen as dovish within his conservative party.